Astronomy Essentials

 The Pleiades cluster (M45) is a wonderful open cluster in the constellation Taurus the Bull.
 A favorite observing target, the Pleiades stands out to the eye alone as a fuzzy patch that resembles a tiny dipper.
 About six stars are visible with the unaided eye.
 Through binoculars, the view explodes into dozens of stars.

-The Pleiades – aka the Seven Sisters – may have dimmed enough since its naming since only six stars are now readily visible.
+The Pleiades – aka the Seven Sisters – may have dimmed enough since its naming, because only six stars are now readily visible.
 The word Pleiades translates to Subaru in Japanese, and you might recognize the grouping of six stars from the car-maker’s logo.
 The stars in the Pleiades were born together about 100 million years ago.
 And the open cluster itself lies about 440 light-years away.

 What about globular star clusters?